 Let Out Your Artistic Side

-If charging hard on the mountain isn’t your thing, you can still find plenty to do.
-Explore your creative side at Ready, Paint, Fire!, where you can paint canvas, pottery, or learn about mosaics and glass fusing.
+If you need a down day after charging hard on the mountain, explore your creative side at Ready, Paint, Fire!, where you can paint canvases, pottery, or create your own mosaics and glass fusing.
 For the artistically challenged, the friendly staff is happy to help provide direction, and you’ll know that you’re creating something that is truly unique.
 Enjoy time alone or with a group, make it sophisticated with a glass of wine, and take home a souvenir you can’t buy in a store.
-Tip: if you are buying ceramics, they will have to be fired in a kiln to finish, which can take a couple of days.
-The store will ship them home, or you can visit early in your trip so you can swing back by to pick up your masterpiece.
+Tip: if you are painting ceramics, they will have to be fired in a kiln to finish, which can take a few days.
+The store will happily ship them home to you, or you can visit early in your trip so you can swing back by later to pick up your masterpiece.

 Explore Main Street

-If walking Main Street is more your speed, there’s no better time to do it than in the spring.
-A bluebird day is warm enough to stay comfortable, but still has just enough chill to justify a cup of coffee from Clint’s, The Crown, or Cabin Coffee, all conveniently located on Main.
-See if there are any buskers at Blue River Plaza, visit the Breckenridge Distillery and Dancing Pines tasting rooms, and take in some of the best people-watching in the state.
-Don’t forget to stop by the Crepe Cart for a snack or a light lunch, and find plenty of Breckenridge souvenirs to take to family and friends who weren’t lucky enough to join you for the trip.
-Visit during Spring Fever – typically in April – and enjoy merchant discounts and perks that you won’t find any other time of the year.
+Your trip to Breckenridge is not complete until you take a few hours to just stroll down Main Street.
+A bluebird day is warm enough to stay comfortable, but still has just enough chill to justify a cup of coffee from Clint’s, The Crown or Cabin Coffee, all conveniently located on Main.
+Visit the Welcome Center to help plan the rest of your stay, and take in the views at Blue River Plaza.
+Visit the Tap House and Dancing Pines tasting room, or play a game of Horseshoes over at Kenosha Steakhouse.
+Grab a bite from Crepe’s a la Cart for a light lunch or breakfast, and find plenty of Breckenridge souvenirs to take to family and friends who weren’t lucky enough to join you on the trip.
+Visit during Spring Fever, throughout March and April, and enjoy merchant discounts and perks that you won’t find any other time of year.

 Fulfill Your Appetite

 Every season in Breckenridge is worth experiencing – summers are beautiful, fall colors are spectacular, and the town feels like a Christmas village in the depths of winter.
-But for breadth of experiences available, you can’t beat March and April.
-See you here!s
+But for great skiing accompanied by warm sunshine and events, you just can’t beat Spring in Breckenridge.
+We’ll see you here!